Tom Pryce: 1972–1973: Lower formulae

 In that race at Brands Hatch, Pryce took an unfancied Royale RP11 to first place in the Formula Three support race for the 1972 Formula One Race of Champions against many established Formula Three drivers such as Roger Williamson, Jochen Mass and James Hunt.
 So large was Pryce's advantage at the end of the race, many of the other teams voiced an opinion that Pryce's car had run the race underweight; it turned out that the circuit's weighbridge certificate had expired and everyone's cars had been underweight.
 Pryce retired from the leading group in the following two rounds at Oulton Park and Zandvoort, and then during practice for the support race of the 1972 Monaco Grand Prix his car came to a stop at Casino Square after a wire had come loose.
 He had exited his car to correct the problem when Peter Lamplough lost control of his car and struck the Royale RP11.
 Pryce was knocked into a shop window and broke a leg.

-The Welshman was back in action two weeks after his incident in Monaco.
+Pryce was back in action two weeks after his incident in Monaco.
 Pryce also ran in the Formula SuperVee series, winning the series by a comfortable margin, "I won just about every race I went in for" Pryce recalled.
 A run with Royale's Formula Atlantic works team was also in store for Pryce during 1972, where he took pole position for the final three rounds of the championship and won the final round at Brands Hatch.

-He continued racing in Formula Atlantic in 1973, winning three races.
+Pryce continued racing in Formula Atlantic in 1973, winning three races.
 Royale soon had plans to enter Formula Two, such was the Welshman's talent.
 The ambition to run in the Formula Two championship was planned to be financially fuelled by a Liechtenstein driver, Manfred Schurti.
 These plans only resulted in one of Royale's F2 cars being built before the project was scrapped and Bob King, the head of Royale, left the company.

 Following an invitation to test one of his cars, Pryce found himself racing in the Formula Two series with Ron Dennis's Rondel Racing outfit.
 His best result for the team came at the Norisring where he was leading the race until a brake failure meant he had to give up first place to teammate Tim Schenken.
 At the end of 1973, Pryce won the Grovewood Award for his efforts during the year.
 Jack Pryce recalled that his son did not want to win the award, as he thought it was "a jinx on a driver's career".